November 24, 2025

 Example

-For collaborations to succeed, clear governance structures, defined ethical standards, and regulations are still needed.
-Cross-functional teams, iterative processes, and security checkpoints simplify collaboration.
+For collaborations to succeed, clear governance structures, defined ethical standards and regulations are still needed.
+Cross-functional teams, iterative processes and safety checkpoints simplify collaboration.

 Conclusion